 I was in Gulbarga district of North Karnataka on April 19th-20th last week.
 Summer has just set in.
 In the scorching summer heat of 44 to 45 deg Celsius, Gulbarga is definitely burning.
-Nature doesn’t spare anyone- be it rich or poor.
-For poor, it is worse due to lack of basic amenities and right access to them.
-They are exposed to the nature’s wrath, apathy and the annual urban migration cycles.
+Nature doesn’t spare anyone- be they rich or poor.
+For the poor, it is worse due to lack of basic amenities and right access to them.
+They are exposed to nature’s wrath, apathy and annual urban migration cycles.
 Several villages in north Karnataka belt usually migrate to big cities like Mumbai and Bangalore.
-Trains are full of villagers leaving enmass to seek work in metros.
+Trains are full of villagers leaving en masse to seek work in metros.
 With such migration, villages are left empty and this is a sad plight.

-Poverty cycle is created, sustained by the establishment in such a vicious manner that there is no work at village and hence villagers have to move out.
+The poverty cycle is created and sustained by the establishment in such a relentless manner that there is no work in villages and hence villagers have to move out.
 Spend more, lose health.
 Double whammy!

-Our trainers continue to battle it out in smaller non-descript villages – Kallur, Wadi, and Ravoor – to make an impact on the young minds.
-We want to stop the urban migration and connect the right talents to right jobs.
+Our trainers continue to battle it out in smaller nondescript villages – Kallur, Wadi, and Ravoor – to make an impact on young minds in these places.
+We aim to stop urban migration and connect the rural talent to the right jobs.
 We started operating a centre at Wadi junction.
-This is a very old railway point where Mumbai-Madras and Hyderabad-Mumbai lines intersect.
+This is a very old railway point where the Mumbai-Madras and Hyderabad-Mumbai lines intersect.
 Plenty of trains with lakhs of passengers pass through this junction.
 Some of our trainees sell tea in the evening at the station.
-During daytime, they are in the HHH training class, supported by ACC Cements CSR centre.
+During the day, they are in the HHH training class — supported by ACC Cements CSR centre.
 Some of them take trains /buses to reach this CSR centre.
-They did not get school education and were left out.
-They want to end this cycle and eke out a proper living with our help.
+They did not complete their schooling and have been left out.
+But this is their chance and ours — to end this cycle and help them eke out a proper living.

 We tried an activity at many of these centers using good old comics.
-School drop-outs have never experienced the fun of reading a comic.
-We used Tinkle/Magicpot/others to read, learn new words and assimilate morals.
-Students huddle in groups, read and present.
-They seemed to like it.
+These youth have never experienced the fun of reading a comic.
+We used Tinkle/Magicpot/others to read, learn new words and assimilate the messages.
+Students huddle in groups, read and then present what they read to the rest of the group.
+They seemed to like the activity.
 We ask students to buy one newspaper for Rs.
 3 or 4, once a week.
 It is a small investment towards taking ownership of content.
 If you buy, you will read.